tempertemper/www.tempertemper.net/src/site/resources/2012-08-24--like-follow-no-thanks.md

 This in itself isn't an issue as I was getting _some_ engagement via the buttons… The main reason I removed them from my site was that *they take ages to download*!

-I'm not going to get into technicalities– they're deceptively complex little things and do a great job of doing what they do in the shortest possible time.
+I'm not going to get into technicalities – they're deceptively complex little things and do a great job of doing what they do in the shortest possible time.
 But they're not fast enough.
 One button can often take as long as a whole web page to download.

 ## Who cares?